Cray-HPE/docs-csm/operations/compute_rolling_upgrades/Troubleshoot_a_Failed_CRUS_Session_Due_to_Unmet_Conditions.md

     The `messages` value returned in the output will provide details explaining where the job failed.
 In this example, there is a note stating the failed node group could not be obtained.
 This implies that the user forgot to create the failed node group before starting the job.

-1. Create a new node group for the missing group.
+1. (`ncn-mw#`) Create a new node group for the missing group.

     Following the example in the previous step, the failed node group needs to be created.

     ```bash
-    cray hsm groups create --label failed-node-group
+    cray hsm groups create --label failed-node-group --format toml
     ```

     Example output: